Meet EPA Engineer Steve Clark

 What do you like most about your research?

-I like that my research involves all different kinds of people: scientists who look at exposure, scientists who look at chemistry, microbiology, radiological contamination.
-We are integrating all of our different knowledge into the design and experimentation.
+I like that my research involves all different kinds of people: utility operators, engineers, environmental and social scientists who look at all aspects of resilience.
+We are integrating all of our different knowledge into the improvement of these essential functions.
 It's interesting to put together all of these ideas to make our research useful.

 When did you first know you wanted to be a scientist?

 When I was in junior high, my mother worked as a secretary for a psychiatrist.
 She found out I was interested in science and would send microbiology books home with my mother.
 Those books fed my interest in science and medicine.

 In high school, I volunteered at a hospital and discovered I did not deal well with the sight of blood.
 So I decided to go into public health as opposed to medicine.

 If you could have dinner with any scientist, past or present, who would you choose and what would you ask them?

 I would like to speak with Sir Alexander Fleming .
 He discovered penicillin almost by accident!
 He was doing research on the staphylococcus bacteria because he was concerned about wound infection.
 In the early 1900s, if you had a gunshot wound, they would treat it with an antiseptic on the surface.
 Unfortunately, this would often cause the wound to go deeper, making the infection worse.